 Thermal cycling may cause the gasket or sealed joints to relax causing a leak.
-On flange units, tighten bolts to re-seat the gasket.
-If the leak persists, consult the factory for a new gasket.
+On flange units, tighten bolts to re-seat gasket.
+If the leak persists, contact factory for a new gasket.
 On screw plug units, tighten threaded plug.
-If leak persists, remove heating unit and add teflon tape or sealing compound to threads and reinstall.
-When the heater is removed or tightened, take care to orient the "TOP" again on the nozzle side of the tank.
-The element supports are installed to create a baffling effect so it's important that this orientation be maintained.
+If leak persists, remove heating unit and add teflon tape or sealing compound to threads and re-install.
+Care should be taken to observe the orientation of the flange or plug to its original position.